How often do you speak to people using your voice?

 This resonance disorder occurs when there is too much sound coming from the nose while talking.

-It can sometimes result in a high-pitched voice that is difficult to understand.
+It can sometimes result in a high pitched voice that is difficult to understand.

-3. Cul-De-Sac Resonance
+3. Cul De Sac Resonance

-This resonance disorder occurs when sound is trapped in the throat, resulting in speech that sounds muffled or “tinny.”
+Cul de sac resonance disorder occurs when sound is trapped in the throat, resulting in speech that sounds muffled or “tinny.”

 4. Mixed Resonance